artibet/react-sidebar-layout/README.md

 ![Footer](/readme/img/footer.png "Footer")

 The **footer** prop accepts a react component or a function that return a react component.
-This function gets an object with the following keys that can be used to customize our footer:
+This function gets an object with the following keys that can be used to customize the footer:

 |Name |Type |Description  |
 |-----|-----|-------------|